ardalis/DevIQ-gatsby/src/docs/design-patterns/null-object-pattern.md

 }
 ```

-Another way implement the Null Object Pattern, is by using inhetance:
+Another way implement the Null Object Pattern, is by using inheritance:

 ```java
 public class NullObjectCustomer : Customer